NorseByte/opensource-tracker/README.md

 ### 3. How to use
-When you run the program it will first try to connect to Instagram, if you dont have a user file you will be asked to enter a username and password.
+When you run the program it will first try to connect to Instagram, if youdon'tt have a user file you will be asked to enter a username and password.
 After that you will get the option to choose from a menu.
-Start by running a singel scan of one account.
-After that you can run more singel scan to grow your node database or use follow by scan options.
+Start by running a single scan of one account.
+After that you can run more single scan to grow your node database or use follow by scan options.
 You also have a help menu that will give you all the information you need.<br />

-> ### @icon-info-circle Root Folder
+> ### Root Folder
 > Root folder for the program are the lowest dir.
 Usally is it ***c:\optracker*** or ***\optracker*** for linux

 ### 4. First time scraping